V-Rajasekar/kafka-for-developers-using-spring-boot/Kafka_Security.md

 ## Signing the certificate

 - The below command takes care of signing the CSR and then it spits out a file **cert-signed**
+- Here for password use the password entered while generating the keystore file.

 ```
 openssl x509 -req -CA ca-cert -CAkey ca-key -in cert-file -out cert-signed -days 365 -CAcreateserial -passin pass:password